rick20/ibanking/readme.md

 # IBanking Package for Laravel 5

 This package allows you to crawl and parse your bank balance and statement.
-Currently only available for Bank BCA and Bank Mandiri.
+Currently available for Bank BCA and Bank Mandiri.
-Inspired by the original [BCA Parser](http://www.randomlog.org/article/bca-parser-lagi/)
+Inspired by the original [BCA Parser](http://www.randomlog.org/article/bca-parser-lagi/).
+Thank you yah gan =)

 ## Installation